-These condensed consolidated interim financial statements, including comparatives, have been prepared in accordance with interim standards under the International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), Interpretations of the IFRS Interpretations Committee ("IFRIC") and comply with International Accounting Standard ("IAS") 34, Interim Financial Reporting.
-Accordingly, they do not include all of the information required for full annual financial statements.
+These consolidated financial statements, including comparatives, have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations of the IFRS Interpretations Committee ("IFRIC").

-Basis of Measurement
+Basis of Presentation

 These consolidated financial statements have been prepared on a historical cost basis, except for financial instruments classified as financial instruments at fair value through profit and loss, which are stated at their fair value.
-In addition, these consolidated interim financial statements have been prepared using the accrual basis of accounting except for cash flow information.
+In addition, these consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.